marcc-hpc/tutorials/pages/shortcourse/shortcourse_login.md

 ### Temporary files

 While *Blue Crab* is nearly identical to a standard Linux machine in many ways, there are critical differences, most of which relate to the storage system, as you can already tell.
 Many programs use an excessive amount of temporary space.
-Because our operating system exists in memory, this space is limited and we lack the typical "overflow" area found on a spinning disk.
+Because our operating system exists in memory, this space is limited and we lack the typical overflow area called *swap space* found on a spinning disk.

-Users should carefully set the BASH variable called `$TMPDIR` to use a location in their `~/scratch` folder to write any moderate amount of temporary files.
+Users should carefully set the BASH variable called `$TMPDIR` (or sometimes `$TMP` depending on your code) to use a location in their `~/scratch` folder to write any moderate amount of temporary files.
 It is the user's responsibility to ensure that their codes can use this variable (or some other variable) to control temporary files.
 If they do not, they run the risk of crash a compute node, which oftentimes causes problems for other users.

 ## The BASH Shell